 Virtual Private Network (VPN)

 A virtual private network (VPN) creates a “tunnel” through which your data travels when entering and exiting a web server.
 That tunnel encrypts and protects your data so that it can’t be read (or spied on) by hackers or malicious software.
-While a VPN protects against spyware, it can’t prevent viruses from entering your computer through seemingly legitimate channels, like phishing or even a fake VPN link.
+While secure VPNs protect against spyware, they can’t prevent viruses from entering your computer through seemingly legitimate channels, like phishing or even a fake VPN link.
 Because of this, VPNs should be combined with other defensive cybersecurity measures in order to protect your data.

 Cybersecurity Tips for Business